chizzletaz/MilestoneProject4/README.md

 - **The product management page:**
 On this page, the admin can add a new product or trip by filling in the form.
-After submitting the admin is redirected the individual page of the added product/trip.
+After submitting the admin is redirected to the individual page of the added product/trip.

 - **The edit product page:**
 On this page, the admin can edit an existing product or trip by editing the pre filled form.
-After submitting the admin is redirected the individual page of the added product/trip.
+After submitting the admin is redirected to the individual page of the added product/trip.

 - **The shopping bag page:**
 This page contains all the items the user has put in their shopping bag.
-It has an overview of the product/trip, the amount the price, the subtotal and the grand total.
-There is a button go back to the shop page and a button to go to the checkout page.
+It has an overview of the product/trip, the amount, the price, the subtotal and the grand total.
+There is a button to go back to the shop page and a button to go to the checkout page.

 - **The checkout page:**